 The Risk Appetite is set annually by the Board.
-It establishes the appetite for risk by risk category plus high level risk limits and tolerances, and drills down into more detailed risk statements.
-These are expressed through associated Key Risk Indicators with associated risk limits and risk tolerances.
+It establishes the appetite by risk category, with high level risk limits and tolerances, and drills down into more detailed risk statements.
+These are expressed through associated Key Risk Indicators with associated risk limits and risk tolerances, which reflect the Company's risk towards the outsourcing partner.